Melanie (film)

-Melanie is a 1982 Canadian drama film starring Glynnis O'Connor, Lisa Dalbello, Burton Cummings and Don Johnson.
+Melanie is a 1982 Canadian drama film directed by Rex Bromfield, starring Glynnis O'Connor, Burton Cummings, Paul Sorvino and Don Johnson.

 Plot summary

 Melanie, a rural Arkansas woman, travels to Los Angeles in an effort to regain custody of her son from her ex-husband, Carl.
 Her illiteracy poses a major obstacle.
 She meets Rick, a faded musician, with whom she develops a relationship.
 Rick's attorney teaches her to read and write, and helps her with her custody fight.